AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-an-environment-machine.md

     Docker/OpenJDK9
     Docker/OpenJDK9-baseimage

-- Unpack the .tar.gz files in the Vagrant folder
 - Read the README.md to understand what each of the script files do
 - Study the scripts
 - Use the scripts when confident